-- Books, articles, media and more from the UCBA Library website: libraries. uc.edu/libraries/ucba - Select class materials (e.g. DVD, textbook) placed on Reserve by professors for short-term borrowing.
+- Books, articles, media and more using the Summon search box on the UCBA Library website. - Select class materials (e.g. DVD, textbook) placed on Reserve by profes-

+- sors for short-term borrowing.
 NOTE: Many classes require the purchase of textbooks.
-Check with professors about requirements. - Computers, laptops, printers, copiers,

-- calculators, headphones, and scanner. - Individual and group space, including eight study rooms. - Research help from librarians in person, by phone or email.
+Check with professors about requirements. - Computers, laptops, printers, copiers, calculators, headphones, and scanner. - Individual and group space, including eight study rooms (reserve online, up to 2 weeks in advance). - Research help from librarians in person, by phone or email.